 Annual appraisal and development documents prepared by the unit administrator and the faculty member during the period considered for this proposed personnel action should be provided.
 For tenured faculty, only the documents for the three most recent formal appraisals need be included.
 Any written statement submitted by the faculty member as a part of, or in response to, the appraisals should be included.
 If the faculty member has appealed any of the appraisals to the dean, the dean's written resolution of the appeal should be included.

+Only sanctions that are in the personnel file and are not currently under appeal shall be included.

 The unit administrator should provide written statements, if any, documenting either special achievements or deficiencies related to the proposed personnel action.

 Records of sabbatical or other periods of leave (not to include annual leave) should be included by the unit administrator.